elixir-lang/elixir-lang.github.com/_posts/2021-02-03-social-messaging-with-elixir.markdown

 Karl Matthias, who joined early on, believes the challenges they face and the excitement for working on a new language has been positive for hiring talent.
 He details: "we try to hire the best production engineers we can, sometimes they know Elixir, sometimes they don't.
 Our team has generally seen learning Elixir as a positive and exciting experience".

 The team is also happy and confident about the stability Elixir provides.
 Karl adds: "Elixir supervisors have our back every time something goes wrong.
-They automatically reestablish connections to RabbitMQ, they handled dropped database connections, etc. The system never went wrong to the point our infrastructure layer had to kick-in, which has been quite refreshing."
+They automatically reestablish connections to RabbitMQ, they handle dropped database connections, etc. The system has never gone wrong to the point our infrastructure layer had to kick-in, which has been quite refreshing."

 The Community team ended our conversation with a curious remark.
 They had just shut down their first implementation of the system, the one that received a sudden spike of four hundred thousand users on a Saturday night.
 Tomas concludes: "it is pretty amazing that the service we implemented while learning Elixir has been running and operating in production just fine, even after all of these milestones.
 And that's generally true for all of our services: once deployed, we can mostly forget about them".